processone/stun/README.md

 To summarize:

 * A STUN server is used to get an external network address.
-It does not serve as a relay for the mediat raffic.
+It does not serve as a relay for the media traffic.
 * TURN servers are used to relay traffic if direct (peer to peer) connection fails.